Our Essential Services

-Moving with your pets should not be too complicated if you are moving from within the EU.
-If, however, your pet is coming from outside the EU, you have more restrictions to abide by, including certain special requirements for dangerous breeds.
+Moving with your pets is not complicated if you are moving from within the EU.
+If your pet is coming from outside the EU, you have more restrictions to abide by, including special requirements for dangerous breeds.

-As for your own relocation, there are not any specific requirements for vaccinations to come to Portugal.
-However, you should make sure you have all your routine vaccinations up to date before you travel.
+As for your own relocation, there are no specific vaccination requirements.
+However, you should make sure you have all your routine shots up to date before you travel.
 You may want to check with your doctor in case any other vaccines are relevant for you.

 Moving and Shipping Household Goods

 If you are moving to Portugal, you might want to know how to move your household items and belongings with you in advance.
 We give you all the insights on your best option for shipping, customs regulations, necessary documents, and more.

 How to Ship Household Items and Belongings

 Due to the country’s advantageous location, you have several options when it comes to shipping your household items to Portugal.